Language Generation with Replay: A Learning-Theoretic View of Model Collapse: Relevant Background on Language Generation

 \subsection{Results}

-We begin by recalling a combinatorial dimension that plays, in the context of generatability, a role analogous to the VC dimension in PAC learning~\citep{vapnik2015uniform} and the Littlestone dimension in online learning~\citep{littlestone1988learning}.
+We now recall the standard guarantees against which our replay results will be compared, as illustrated by~\Cref{tab:gen-with-without-replay}.
+We begin by recalling a combinatorial dimension that, for generatability, plays a role analogous to the VC dimension in PAC learning~\citep{vapnik2015uniform} and the Littlestone dimension in online learning~\citep{littlestone1988learning}.